HewlettPackard/py-spiffe/spiffe-tls/README.md

-# `spiffe-tls` module (experimental)
+# `spiffe-tls` package (experimental)

-This `py-spiffe` module provides TLS utilities that facilitate creating secure TLS connections leveraging SPIFFE IDs for authentication.
+This `py-spiffe` package provides TLS utilities that facilitate creating secure TLS connections leveraging SPIFFE IDs for authentication.
 It wraps [pyOpenSSL](https://pypi.org/project/pyOpenSSL/), offering easy-to-use functions for setting up TLS clients and servers with SPIFFE-based authentication using `X509Source` to manage and automatically update X.509 certificates and CA trusted bundles.